MikeYounn/Universal-Pish/README.md

 ## 📁 Feeds

-We provide **two output files** to accommodate platform limitations:
+There are **two output files** to accommodate platform limitations:

 | Filename | Description |
 |----------|-------------|